b-z-l/Bottle-Sensor/SOP.md

 **Total w/o battery or USB charger**             |    **$39**|

 **Note:** The Shinyei PPD42 is sensitive to small fluctuations in voltage, so using quality power supply components is recommended.
 Because the quality of USB chargers vary widely it is recommended to use a USB battery or charger from a major manufacturer.
-[See here for more information](http://www.righto.com/2012/10/a-dozen-usb-chargers-in-lab-apple-is.html).
+[See here for more information on USB charger quality](http://www.righto.com/2012/10/a-dozen-usb-chargers-in-lab-apple-is.html).

 ## Software